 The Millaa Millaa Falls Circuit is a breath-taking trip, and well worth the effort to get there.
 The waterfall circuit consists of the photogenic Millaa Millaa, Zillie, Elinjaa, Pepina and Mungalli waterfalls.
 Millaa Millaa is located just over 30 minutes from Atherton, offering easy road access to the waterfalls.

 These are not the only waterfalls that are worth a visit in the Atherton Tablelands.
 Head toward the town of Ravenshoe and stop by the impressive Millstream Falls.
-Nearby Mareeba you will find Emerald Creek Falls.
+Near Mareeba you will find Emerald Creek Falls.

-While heading down the Kuranda Range keep an eye out for cassowaries, and spot other birdlife in areas like Hasties Swamp and the Mareeba Tropical Savannah Wetlands.
-If you are interested in discovering the local fauna, check out rainforest giants like the Curtain Fig Tree, Giant Red Cedar and Cathedral Fig.
+While heading down the Kuranda Range, keep an eye out for cassowaries, and spot other birdlife in areas like Hasties Swamp and the Mareeba Tropical Savanna Wetlands.
+If you’re interested in discovering more local fauna, check out rainforest giants like the Curtain Fig Tree, Giant Red Cedar and Cathedral Fig.

 Lake Tinaroo, Lake Eacham and Lake Barrine are all local favourites for a lazy day by the water.
 Enjoy a picnic on the shore, or take a boat out sailing and enjoy the sunny weather.
 Lake Tinaroo is open all year for fishing, but you will need a permit to drop a line in.
 You can purchase a permit from the caravan park shop at the Lake Tinaroo Township.